nvitya/vscope/README.md

 ```

 All time units are given in seconds.

 The single VALUES field stores all the wave data in string format, where the samples are floating point values separated by the "|" (pipe) character.
 This format was chosen in order not to overload the JSON parsers creating huge amount of data nodes.
 (The VSCope uses a special, optimized parser to parse the VALUE field).
 In python you can use ```'|'.join(value_array)``` to have a better performance creating the VALUES field.

+The SAMPLT field contains the sampling time of the wave data (in seconds).

+The STARTT field contains the wave start time (in seconds).

 ## Additional Data Fields
 There are some more additional data in the VSCope data files.
 A more complete file looks like this: